 He made me reduce my fruit to one banana, or one orange per week.
 He made me completely give up bagels, oatmeal, bread, pizza, and spaghetti.

-I went on Mark Sisson's 21-day Transformation Plan and I have stayed on it.
+I went on a Ketogenic diet, and I have stayed on it.
 I've lost 25 lbs of fat in the past year.
 My thyroid levels and my A1C levels are back in the normal range.

 I am forever grateful my new doctor caught that stuff before I needed to go on some crappy lifetime medication or went into a diabetic coma.